staticdeploy/staticdeploy/staticdeploy/README.md

 > General service configurations

 - `LOG_LEVEL` (defaults to `info`)
-- `MANAGEMENT_HOSTNAME` _(required)_: the hostname at which the management
+- `MANAGEMENT_HOSTNAME` _(required)_: the hostname at which the Management
-  console and api will be served
+  Console and API will be served

-> Routing configuration
+> Routing configurations

-- `ENABLE_MANAGEMENT_ENDPOINTS`: wether to enable or not the management console and API.
+- `ENABLE_MANAGEMENT_ENDPOINTS`: whether to enable or not the Management Console and API.
 Defaults to `true`
 - `HOSTNAME_HEADER`: the header from which to retrieve the hostname of requests for static assets.
 By default `Host` - or `X-Forwarded-Host` if present - are